mcnulty/udi/PROTOCOL.md

 _Inputs_

-- `addr`: The virtual memory address to write to as an unsigned integer
+- `addr`: The virtual memory address to write to as an unsigned, 64-bit integer
 - `data`: The data to write as a byte string.

 _Outputs_